-By acquiring design content, ownership is placed firmly in the hands of the receiving server team, who are free to make modifications and maintain the content – in their server – as they desire moving forward.
+By acquiring design content, ownership is placed firmly in the hands of the receiving organization, who are free to make local modifications and maintain the content as they desire moving forward.
 And by keeping a link between the acquired data and its original source, intelligent handling of the data can be performed, including notification when the source of any copied content is updated.
 So for example if, down the track, a change is made to a revision of a design item in the source server, the target server has the ability to update to that revision, resynchronizing with the 'mother ship' as it were.
-And no matter if additional releases have been made to an item in the target server, there is always the possibility to revert to a previous revision from the source server – all by keeping a link back to the item's original source, or Origin.
+And no matter if additional releases have been made to an item locally, there is always the possibility to revert to a previous revision from the source server - all by keeping a link back to the item's original source, or Origin.

-Data Acquisition is delivered as a service through the Altium 365 infrastructure platform.
+Data Acquisition is delivered as a service through the Altium Concord Pro platform.
+The Data Acquisition service is installed as part of the Altium Concord Pro installation.

 Data Acquisition - Conceptual Overview